Welcome everybody to the Year 6 section of the website.

 As part of our preparation for SATS, the children will be regularly assessed and receive targeted teaching to their gaps; this will mean the children will sometimes be taught maths by a teacher who is not their usual class teacher.
 This is excellent preparation for the transition to secondary school also.

-Our focuses this half-term will be: Place Value and Arithmetic using the 4 formal methods.
+Our focuses this half-term will be: a full revision of the four operations and reasoning skills in space, shape and measure.
 Throughout this period we will revisit learning from previous years to help consolidate learning as well as introduce new learning.
 The children will continue to consolidate their fluency and accuracy within the four operations of addition, subtraction, multiplication and division, including decimal numbers and fractions.

 English